crd230/crd230.github.io/lab0.md

 ## #   minute <dbl>, time_hour <dttm>
 ```

-Tibbles are designed so that you don't accidentally overwhelm your console when you print large data frames.
+Tibbles are designed so that you don't overwhelm your console when you print large data frames.
 Compare the print output above to what you get with a data frame

 ```r